cornellev/icp/INSTALL.md

     ```
     The library `libcevicp.a` will be located at `LIB_INSTALL`.
     The header files will be accessible from `HEADER_INSTALL/cev_icp`, e.g., `HEADER_INSTALL/cev_icp/icp/icp.h`.
-3. Run `sudo make uninstall` to remove the library.
+2. Run `sudo make uninstall` to remove the library.
-    You can similarly pass the `LIB_INSTALL` and `HEADER_INSTALL` variables, but they must be the same as where you installed.
+    You can similarly pass the `LIB_INSTALL` and `HEADER_INSTALL`, but they must be the same as where you installed.
+    Note that uninstalling may leave some remanant directory structure.

 ## Local Installation (Static)